 Fall is flourishing, cooler temps are on the way, and the winter festivities have already begun.
 Soak up the crisp (albeit, slightly humid) autumn air while experiencing the cornucopia of events that await in Dallas this November!

-Start your fall in Dallas magically with at Fever Originals wildly popular Candlelight series in the form of intimate concerts lit by candlelight at breathtaking venues.
-Highlights in October include:
+Start your fall in Dallas magically with a Fever Originals wildly popular Candlelight series in the form of intimate concerts lit by candlelight at breathtaking venues.
+Highlights in November include:

 Recently opened, Bowlski’s Lakewood Theater is a live concert venue, candy counter, pool lounge, arcade, bar, and bowling alley.
 When it came to renovating the historical venue, Bowlski’s owners salvaged what they could of their predecessor.

 Adorned with colorful artwork, bespoke furniture, and lush greenery – not to mention their gorgeous garden terrace – Paradiso offers a lovely quaint setting with its Bar Eden lounge.

 One of the picks of the bunch can be found at the esteemed Dallas Arboretum.
 One of the top botanical gardens in the world and one of the city’s top attractions, the 66-acre arboretum transforms each year for its popular “Holiday at the Arboretum” event.